alexrbranch/AI-Agent-Story-Teller/README.md

 At the end of the script, I attached a judge which scores the essay with a letter grade and provides a short review.

+I included a PNG of the system design and another document, Development_Documentation.md, where I wrote down design decisions and observations, as you would need to when developing system medical-use AI.

 ## How to run

 1) Ensure you Python 3.10+